DrishyaSharma/delete/README.md

 # Apnacollege-demo
-This is my first repository. <br> This is so cool
+This is my first repository. <br> This is so cool and amazing